Simple Instant Pot Marinara Sauce

 Why you’ll love this marinara sauce recipe

 Our favorite store-bought pasta sauce is Rao’s marinara sauce.
-This is my humble attempt to recreate the delicious and authentic flavors of that sauce.
+This is my humble attempt to recreate its delicious and authentic flavors.

 Beyond the incredible flavor, here are just a few more reasons to love this homemade pasta sauce!